jpasqua/PixelFree/backend/README.md

 # PixelFree Backend

 ## Overview
 The PixelFree backend is a Node.js application that acts as the controller for the PixelFree digital photo frame project.
 It handles authentication with the Pixelfed API, retrieves images, and serves them to a frontend display application.
 Images can be queried based on hashtags, users, or both.
-The interface can:
+It also has the notion of "virtual albums" that correspond to queries such as:

-1. Retrieve images from any of the specified users regardless of how or if they are tagged.
+* Retrieve images from any of the specified users regardless of how or if they are tagged.
-2. Retrieve images with any|all of the specified hashtags, regardless of which users posted them.
+* Retrieve images with any|all of the specified hashtags, regardless of which users posted them.
-3. Retrieve images with any|all of the specified hashtags, but only from the specified users.
+* Retrieve images with any|all of the specified hashtags, but only from the specified users.

 A Pixelfed client ID (public) and corresponding client secret have already been obtained for the project.

-In the future the backend will be enhanced to provide:
+Work in progress:

 * Virtual albums (see [separate document with thoughts on virtual albums](doc/VirtAlbums.md))
+* Image caching (see [separate caching strategy document](doc/Caching.md))

+Future work:

 * "Favorites" albums
-* Image caching (see [separate caching strategy document](doc/Caching.md))
 * Time-based queries (e.g. new photos since)
 * Full-coverage unit tests